briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 - When creating a new ad hoc app environment, the bastion host is used to create a new database called `{ad-hoc-env-name}-db` that the new ad hoc environment will use.
 (There might be another way of doing this, but using a bastion host is working well for now).

 - If you using a database management tool on you local machine like DBeaver, the bastion host can help you connect to the RDS instance in a private subnet.
 The bastion host instance is configured to run a service that forwards traffic on port 5432 to the RDS instance.
-You can connect to the
+If you port forward from your local machine to the bastion host on port 5432, you can connect RDS by simple connecting to `localhost:5432` on your local machine.

 You don't need to manage SSH keys since you connect to the instance in a private subnet using SSM: